Jako/PackageManager/README.md

 The format requirements for these files are quite simple (since they do not provide any uninstall features like Revolution Transport Packages);

 - They could contain an assets folder that contents will be copied to the MODX assets folder.
 If you use the backup option, the old files are saved in a `.old` folder.
 - They should contain an install folder with type based subfolders (templates, tvs, chunks, modules, snippets, plugins).
-In those subfolders for each installed template, template variable, chunk, module, snippet and plugin a .tpl file has to be created.
+In those subfolders a .tpl file has to be created for each installed template, template variable, chunk, module, snippet and plugin.
 This file starts with a DocBlock (templates, template variables and chunks too) and the code.

 The DocBlock starts with the name of the installed extra.
-The extra description starts after an empty next line.
-The relevant installation informations should be inserted as docblock tag.
-The following tags are recognized:
+The extra description starts after an empty line.
+The relevant installation informations should be inserted as DocBlock tag.
+The following tags are recognized by Package Manager:

 Tag | Description
 --- | -----------